-Once training is complete, it is now time to save the model so that it can be used for deployment.
-When training with MLz, you can easily save your model directly within your environment.
+After training is complete, save the model so that it can be used for deployment.
+When training with MLz, you can save your model directly within your environment.
 As previously mentioned, you can reference how to save the model using the integrated Notebook Editor in MLz.
-You can use the MLz UI to import a previously exported MLz model, as shown in Figure 4-10 on page 66.
+You can use the MLz UI to import a previously exported MLz model, as shown in Figure 4-10 on page 62.